CromwellCMS/Cromwell/system/cromwella/README.md

 ```sh
 npx cromwella b
 ```
-Will scan over packages for frontendDependencies prop array and bundle each module in ./.cromwell/bundled-modules Cromwell bundler plugins for Rollup and Webpack after building theme or plugin emit imports map which is supposed to be used with such bundled node modules via this cli command.
+Will scan over packages for frontendDependencies array and bundle each module in ./.cromwell/bundled-modules Cromwell bundler plugins for Rollup and Webpack after building theme or plugin emit imports map which is supposed to be used with such bundled node modules via this cli command.

 ### Options: